 How much is enough?
 That’s a question we should all take time to explore.
 When studies have asked this question to individuals in different income ranges, the common response is always slightly more than they’re making today, regardless of their current level of income.
 Those making $50,000 a year thought $55,000 would make life a lot easier.
 Others making $150,000 thought $160,000 is what it would take to make them happier.
 In the end, they all proved the point that no amount of income brings satisfaction with it because we always want more.

 There’s nothing inherently wrong with the things we buy.
 They can be wonderful tools used to glorify God.
-Technology can help us be more efficient and communicate better, vacations give us special time with our family and rejuvenate our mind and body for the work we are doing, but at some point our lifestyles and possessions can cross over from being beneficial to actually hindering our service to God.
+Technology can help us be more efficient and communicate better, vacations give us special time with our family and rejuvenate our mind and body for the work we are doing.
+At some point our lifestyles and possessions can cross over from being beneficial to actually hindering our service to God.
 The danger is that they can ultimately compete for our hearts.

 Capping our lifestyle boils down to a conscious decision to be satisfied once our level of spending (lifestyle) hits a certain point and not increasing it from there, regardless of our ability to do so.
 As we’ve discussed, our natural tendency is to increase our spending as income goes up and it takes a deliberate effort to keep that from happening.
 The best way to win that battle is to measure our spending through the use of a budget.

 Capping our lifestyle doesn’t mean we shouldn’t enjoy nice things or have wealth.
 That is not the case at all.
 It’s simply a way to protect us from spending an increasing income stream on an ever-rising lifestyle.
-At some point, we will have spent enough on ourselves and there will be better uses for our money.
+Eventually, we will have spent enough on ourselves.
+At that point, there will be better uses for our money.
 Following are some reasons why I think capping your lifestyle makes sense.
 Even a non-Christian can find value in aspects of this practice.

 Hebrews 13:5 – “Keep your life free from love of money, and be content with what you have, for he has said, “I will never leave you nor forsake you.”